-It's typical of just another developer pushing the boundaries, purely for his own monetary gain!
+It's typical of just another developer pushing the boundaries, purely for his own monetary gain, with complete disregard for the local residents.

-Local Avalon residents strongly urge the NBC to oppose this development, with currently around 80 individual written submissions lodged, which is a significantly high percentage of North Avalon residents, on the grounds that it doesn't comply with several important guidelines set down in the SEPP Policy.
+Avalon residents strongly urge the NBC to oppose this development, with currently around 80 individual written submissions lodged, which is a significantly high percentage of North Avalon residents, on the grounds that it doesn't comply with several important guidelines set down in the SEPP Policy.

-In relation to the appearance of the frontage of this very significant development, surely Council would not approve of the extremely wide gun-barrel type driveway that dominates the entrance, running all the way through the middle of this huge development.
-Along with the high, suspended, covered walkways running from the back apartments for the residents to access the front apartments on both two storey dwellings, completely destroying the adjoining neighbours privacy, as the residents walk back and forth high up above the top of the tree canopy, adding to the sheer size and scale of this development!
+In relation to the appearance of the frontage of this very significant development, surely Council would not approve of the extremely wide gun-barrel type driveway that dominates the entrance, running all the way right through the middle of this huge development.
+Along with high, suspended, covered walkways running from the back to the front apartments, on both two storey dwellings, completely destroying the adjoining neighbour's privacy, as the residents walk back and forth high up above the tree top canopy, adding to the sheer size and scale of this development!

-This proposed development is not within keeping of the surrounding streetscape or of the Avalon character, and it will be impacted significantly with the destruction of a large number of major established trees.
+This proposed development is not within keeping of the surrounding streetscape or the Avalon character, which will be impacted significantly with the destruction of a large number of major established trees.